 And to Finish; Some Flowers.

 Since returning home (still with an inkling of a cold), I painted these flowers from a holiday snap I took on my phone.
 I may print the photo, and try to do a painting from it again.
-Not that pleased with it; some odd leaf shapes happening in the background, but I do love the blue paper and bright colours.
+I’m not that pleased with the odd leaf shapes happening in the background, but I do love the blue paper and bright colours.

 It was a much needed holiday, but it’s always good to be back home.
 I did eventually get to walk on the beach and do some things with the family.
 I’m thankful to God for whatever comes my way; in both good and not so good times – this was a particularly good time!